OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     },
     ```

-1. Next, add Office.js typings (**@types/office-js**) to the **dependencies** section.
+1. Next, add `@types/office-js` to the **dependencies** section.

     ```json
     "@types/office-js": "0.0.51"
     ```

-1. Run **npm install** at the command prompt to pull these dependencies into the project.
+1. Run `npm install` at the command prompt to pull these dependencies into the project.

     ```shell
     npm install
     ```

-1. Next, open **src/index.html** and add CDN references to **office.js** and the **Office UI Fabric**.
+1. Open **src/index.html** and add CDN references to **office.js** and the **Office UI Fabric**.
-    > Note: although this lab adds CDN references to Office.js and the Office UI Fabric, you can alternatively install them locally using npm.
-The .angular-cli.json file can be updated to include any local scripts that should be included in the webpack build.
+    > Note: Although this lab adds CDN references to Office.js and the Office UI Fabric, you can alternatively install them locally using npm.
+The **.angular-cli.json** file can be updated to include any local scripts that should be included in the webpack build.

     ````html
     <!doctype html>